 425 Too Early

-HTTP response status code 425 Too Early is a client error that is returned by the server to indicate that it has received the request but is not going to process it because there is a risk of it being replayed.
+HTTP response status code 425 Too Early is a client error returned by the server to indicate the request was received but will not be processed because of a risk of replay.

-This status code is not cacheable by default, as its message body is not the representation of any identified resource.
+This status code is not cacheable by default, as the message body is not the representation of any identified resource.

 Usage

-When the 425 Too Early error message is received, it may be related to the time required to secure an HTTPS connection.
-In particular, when there is a great deal of latency, the time required for TLS to create a secure connection can be lengthy.
-One of the ways for a client to optimize this is by sending data early in the process, in advance of the secure connection being set up.
+The 425 Too Early error is related to the time required to secure an HTTPS connection.
+When there is significant latency, the time required for TLS to create a secure connection becomes lengthy.
+One optimization is for a client to send data early in the process, before the secure connection is fully established.

-If there is an intermediary involved in the chain then it must include the Early-Data: 1 request header.
-Similarly, an intermediary must not remove it.
-This not only notifies the server that the request has been sent in early data, but also that the client understands the meaning of the 425 Too Early response.
+If an intermediary is involved in the chain, the intermediary must include the Early-Data: 1 request header.
+An intermediary must not remove this header.
+This notifies the server the request was sent in early data and the client understands the 425 Too Early response.

 Request